-Every blogger who wants to promote an offer needs to have affiliate links on their page.
-But if SEO part of your site, there has been speculation that if you have too many, that it can hurt your rankings and if it’s true, how then are you supposed to make money?
+If you do blogging and affiliate marketing together, you’re going to have inevitably put those affiliate links in your posts.
+But if SEO part of your site (and it is if you’re blogging), there has been speculation that if you have too many affiliate links, that it can hurt your rankings and if it’s true, how then are you supposed to make money?

 What my experience in SEO has taught me regarding affiliate links:

-1. Websites that are new should avoid having them.
+1) Websites that are new and getting built with SEO should avoid having them initially.

-I help a lot of people create their very first websites and the training I always refer them to this program.
-However, nowhere in the beginning lessons of that program does it ever say to start spamming affiliate links (aka promotions) all over your site (and there’s a reason they don’t…) and out of all the people who build them, I would say about 30-40% of them do it anyway…
+I help a lot of people create their very first websites and the training I always refer them to the Wealthy Affiliate program.
+However, nowhere in the beginning lessons of that program does it ever say to start spamming affiliate links (aka promotions) all over your site (and there’s a reason they don’t) and out of all the people who build them, I would say about 30-40% of them do it anyway.

 Here’s what happens:

-People who don’t understand SEO, quality content, what it means to get authority, ect… set up a few pages, add a few hundred words on each at best and then for the remainder of the time, go around, set up beautiful banner ads, promotions in every single paragraph and basically put more effort into advertising products on their site than they do writing actual content.
+People who don’t understand SEO, what high quality content is, what it means to get website authority, and so on set up a few pages, add a few hundred words on each at best and then for the remainder of the time, go around, set up beautiful banner ads, promotions in every single paragraph and basically put more effort into advertising products on their site than they do writing actual content.

-Well that’s where we get to the point of #1:
+Well that’s where we get to the main points of #1, which is:

-I find that if you add too many, too early, you create far too many external doors to other websites and Google may view your page as…
+I find that if you add too many affiliate links, too early, you create far too many external doors to other websites and Google may view your page as:

 What is a bridge page?

-Typically a bridge page is a term that is used regarding websites that do PPC.
+Typically a bridge page is a term that is used regarding websites that do pay per click.
 In those cases, when a website tries to put up an add and is littered with too many promotions, Google will view it as a low quality site and often not approve your ad to be shown.